 When it comes down to figuring out how to choose a car battery effectively, it isn’t easy to get all the facts and make all the right choices.
 You have to consider your budget and the specific needs that your car, the environment you drive in and your driving style would require.
 Also, batteries are not universal -- a truck with a big V8 or diesel is obviously going to need a bigger battery than a 4-cylinder subcompact.
 It’s time to start doing your homework and consult an online size chart, before you even start looking at the prices.
-Which battery is right for your vehcile.
+Learn which battery is right for your vehicle.

 Evaluating Your Budget for the New Battery

 In order to know how to choose a car battery that fits your needs, you have to first figure out how much money you may be able to spend and how much you should spend.
 A typical, low-cost lead-acid car battery is not going to be more than $100 to $200, with some at a lower price point.
 However, if you want performance, a lightweight and resilient construction and a good warranty period, then a $100 car battery simply won’t cut it.
 Advanced dry cell technology can provide you with a suitable alternative regardless of whether you want to opt for lead-acid batteries or an advanced (and expensive) lithium-ion design.

 Advance Auto Parts stores offer free battery testing and installation.

 Make Sure You Pick the Right Size Battery